metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_bridge_v1beta2_manifest.md

 - `host_aliases` (Attributes List) The pod's HostAliases.
 HostAliases is an optional list of hosts and IPs that will be injected into the Pod's hosts file if specified. (see [below for nested schema](#nestedatt--spec--template--pod--host_aliases))
 - `image_pull_secrets` (Attributes List) List of references to secrets in the same namespace to use for pulling any of the images used by this Pod.
 When the 'STRIMZI_IMAGE_PULL_SECRETS' environment variable in Cluster Operator and the 'imagePullSecrets' option are specified, only the 'imagePullSecrets' variable is used and the 'STRIMZI_IMAGE_PULL_SECRETS' variable is ignored. (see [below for nested schema](#nestedatt--spec--template--pod--image_pull_secrets))
 - `metadata` (Attributes) Metadata applied to the resource. (see [below for nested schema](#nestedatt--spec--template--pod--metadata))
 - `priority_class_name` (String) The name of the priority class used to assign priority to the pods.
-For more information about priority classes, see {K8sPriorityClass}.
 - `scheduler_name` (String) The name of the scheduler used to dispatch this 'Pod'.
 If not specified, the default scheduler will be used.
 - `security_context` (Attributes) Configures pod-level security attributes and common container settings. (see [below for nested schema](#nestedatt--spec--template--pod--security_context))
 - `termination_grace_period_seconds` (Number) The grace period is the duration in seconds after the processes running in the pod are sent a termination signal, and the time when the processes are forcibly halted with a kill signal.
 Set this value to longer than the expected cleanup time for your process.
 Value must be a non-negative integer.
 A zero value indicates delete immediately.
 You might need to increase the grace period for very large Kafka clusters, so that the Kafka brokers have enough time to transfer their work to another broker before they are terminated.
 Defaults to 30 seconds.